 Integrated 5-year curriculum

-This program is designed to be completed as part of an integrated 5-year program.
-Here, we describe the basic framework of the curriculum shared by each partner university:
+This program is designed as an integrated five-year program.
+Here, we describe the basic framework of its curriculum:

 Five-year program